-Notice that after 11.3 years of ZIRP & NIRP, the Bank of Canada's policy preoccupation of targeting inflation at 2% succeeded in getting employment rates to approximately where they were 10 years ago and since the March 2009 crash and after 11.4 years of ZIRP & NIRP, inflation targeting and increasing corporate bailouts have offered little relief for labour sector payrolls.
+Notice that before Covid 19 arrived in Canada at the beginning of 2020, the Bank of Canada's policy preoccupation of targeting inflation at 2% succeeded in getting employment rates to approximately where they were 10 years ago and since the March 2009 crash and after 11.4 years of ZIRP & NIRP, inflation targeting and increasing corporate bailouts have offered little relief for labour sector payrolls.

 Our new Bank of Canada Governor, Tiff Macklem said on June 22, 2020 "Our main concern is to avoid a persistent drop in inflation by helping Canadians get back to work."
 The argument is that low rates of interest will stimulate the corporate markets to invest in production, hire more labour units and as wages rise produce more consumption GDP which Canada relies on for an "economy".

 Well it did not take a global pandemic to spoil that trickle-down plan.
 What did happen was that Canada joined the upper ranks of global unaffordable housing (Demographia), and irrational exuberant bubbles in "paper" assets as the corporate and private sectors inflated the fixed income and equity markets leaving the consumer to leverage itself and forgo savings in order to maintain lifestyle.

 Beat the wealth gap, get an education and work from home.

 Employment growth slows as new COVID-19 restrictions are implemented